Referrals and Authorizations

 - whether the service is likely to be helpful (clinical appropriateness)

 Your provider will give us information (over the phone or in writing) about why you need the service.
 We will look to see if the service is covered and ensure it is medically necessary.
 We will make the decision as soon as possible based on your medical condition.
 Decisions are usually made within 14 calendar days.
+If you need to be admitted to the hospital for an urgent medical need, the decision will be made within two calendar days.
+If you require ongoing inpatient care, the decision will be made within one calendar day.

-If the service is urgent, the decision will be made within three calendar days (72 hours).
 We will let your provider know if the service is approved or denied.
 If you or your provider are not happy with the decision, you can request a second review.
 This is called an Appeal.
 See the Member Satisfaction section of this handbook for more information.

 NOTE: Emergency Room (ER) and post stabilization services NEVER require Prior Authorization.
 If there are any major changes to the Prior Authorization process, we will inform our members and providers right away.